wmwxwa/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/url-rewrite-middleware.md

 {{< note success >}}
 **Note**

-You can redirect to a new hostname, but to do so you *must* specify the transport, e.g.
+You can redirect to a new hostname but to do so you must provide the full URL, for example:
 ```
 https://my-new-target-host.com/library/service?value1=books&value2=author
 ```